 Video Script meshmixer_gettingstarted.mp4 In Meshmixer, you can start a new file in various different ways, depending on what you're doing.
 If you're starting a new sculpture totally from scratch, you might want to start with a sphere, it will be sort of your lump of clay at the beginning.
 If you are opening a file you've previously worked on in Meshmixer you will want to use the open function, and find your file.
 Similarly, if you want to edit a model that you already have (say you downloaded one from the internet), you can use the import function, which will bring your model in and start a new Meshmixer file.
 For now I'm going to Import this bunny model, so I can show you around.
 So once you are in Meshmixer, you will see your object.
 And you can move around this 3d space in various ways.
 You can Pan across the current plane by clicking and holding down your central mouse button, (that's the scroll wheel on your mouse), and moving your mouse it around.
 You can Orbit or Tumble around your model by holding down right mouse button and moving your mouse around.
 And you can Zoom in and out with your mouse wheel or by pressing ALT, holding down the right mouse button and moving your mouse.
 When you get lost, like say you end up way inside here and you're like "Where am i?" you can click on View-Recenter View and it will snap you back out, so you can see your full model again.
-It's also good to take note of the cube up in the top right corner, as it will give you an indication of what part of your model again.
-It's our for the start up mesh mixer, that has all of these listed (and more!)
+It's also good to take note of the cube up in the top right corner, as it will give you an indication of what part of your model you are looking at.
+If you forget any of these there is a Keyboard shortcut document when you first start up mesh mixer, that has all of these listed (and more!)

-Video Script Video meshmixer_fixingholes.mp4 ScriptHoles, such as this one at the bottom of this Stanford bunny are not ideal, because when we to generate the 3D printing file the slicing software can't tell what's inside the model and you're not losing any detail when you go through this function.
+Video Script meshmixer_fixingholes.mp4 Holes, such as this one at the bottom of this Stanford bunny are not ideal, because when we to generate the 3D printing file the slicing software can't tell what's inside the model and what's outside, and this can create some pretty severe errors To prevent this we use the made solid function, which fills these holes and sorts out any weird bits of geometry for us Click on the object to select it Edit>make solid From this menu we can change the mesh density, which allows us to preserve or remove detail, so if I bring this right down and hit update, it will make a very choppy bunny, and if I bring it back up, make it smoother, like my original, So it's a good one to play with that one, just to ensure you're not losing any detail when you go through this function.
 Once you're happy with it, hit accept, and it will show that it has filled in the bottom.
 You'll end up with 2 separate objects in your objects browser, one that says solid and one that doesn't say solid So if you want to you can now delete this old one so you're just keeping the solid one You can use the make solid function to repair things like 3d scans, and objects you download from online.
 This is especially handy if the objects were not originally made for printing, like, for instance they were made for a videogame.
-It's also good practice to do it regularly to any file you've